NVIDIA/aistore/README.md

 ```

 There's a lot more that the python client package can do.
 Be sure to read [the complete guide on using the package](swagger/README.md#how-to-use-package).

+### AIS Limitations
+There are no designed-in limitations on the:

+* object sizes
+* total number of objects and buckets in AIS cluster
+* number of objects in a single AIS bucket
+* numbers of gateways and storage targets in AIS cluster

+Ultimately, limit on the object size may be imposed by the local filesystem of choice and the physical disk capacity.
+While limit on the cluster size - by the capacity of the hosting AIStore Data Center.
+But as far as AIS itself, it does not impose any limitations whatsoever.

 ## Prerequisites